 Washington’s communities are increasingly recognizing the linkages between housing costs, transportation, economic opportunity, environmental, and human health.
 Navigating this complex system and effectively meeting challenges and opportunities facing the state will require a collaborative “road map to the future.”

-To gauge support for this effort, the Center is now conducting a Preliminary Assessment consisting of a series of conversations with key individuals, groups, and organizations involved in various growth management efforts.
-Information and findings from preliminary conversations will be summarized in a Preliminary Report to be issued in mid-2017.
+To gauge support for this effort, the Center conducted a Pre-Assessment consisting of a series of conversations with key individuals, groups, and organizations involved in various growth management efforts.

-To date, none of the individuals, groups or organizations consulted have said that an assessment of our state’s growth management framework is not needed or not timely.
-Below is a list of individuals, groups, and organizations the Center has spoken with as part of this Preliminary Assessment, seven of which have become sponsors of the Preliminary Assessment.
-These Phase I sponsors, shown in bold below, have committed a total of $100,000 of seed money to support the Preliminary Assessment.
-We will be updating this list frequently as conversations continue.
+Below is a list of individuals, groups, and organizations the Center spoke with as part of the Pre-Assessment, seven of which became sponsors of the Pre-Assessment.
+These sponsors, shown in bold below, committed a total of $100,000 of seed money to support the Pre-Assessment.

 - Affiliated Tribes of Northwest Indians

 - Association of Washington Business

 - Association of Washington Cities